Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 BlackVPN torrenting on ToS

 So yes, technically, they allow torrenting.
-But there are so many restrictions that it’s practically a wash.
+But there are so many restrictions that it’s practically a wash if you’re looking for a VPN primarily for P2P activities.

 7. Features Limited Heavily by Plan